jscrambler/jscrambler/packages/jscrambler-webpack-plugin/README.md

       ignoreFile: resolve(__dirname, '.jscramblerignore'), // optional, defaults to no ignore file
       params: [],
       obfuscationLevel: 'bundle' // optional.
 Available options are: bundle (default) or module
-      // entryPoint: undefined // optional.
-Must be set if obfuscation level is module
       // and other jscrambler configurations
     })
   ]